legendreddragon/legendreddragon.github.io/lord/levels/level4.md

 ### Odds for Olodrin (%)

-Chances of defeating Olodrin with 0 to 16.
+Chances of defeating Olodrin with 0 or 16 Gems.

-*100M trials on each simulation*
+*\*100M trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 8D<br> | 8D<br>H | 8A<br> | 8A<br>H |
 |:----------:|--------:|---------:|-------:|--------:|-------:|--------:|